METRORail: Future plans

 METRO put the METRONext Moving Forward Plan before Houston area voters in November 2019; voters approved the $3.5 billion bond by a margin of nearly two-to-one.
 Bonds issued will be used to extend existing light rail service.
 The Red Line will be expanded North to the North Shepherd park & ride, and both the Green and Purple lines will be expanded east and south to William P Hobby Airport, and west to the Houston Municipal Courthouse.

 A long extension or possible commuter rail line from Fannin South to Sugar Land and beyond has been studied since 2004.
 The route would parallel U.S. 90A in the existing right-of-way used by the Glidden subdivision owned by UP.
 In 2011, the Southwest Rail Corridor was proposed to connect Fannin South and Missouri City.
 This was not constructed, but the METRONext plan includes a similar route extended to Sugar Land which it describes as a "future METRORail potential partnership."

+METRO soon cancelled major expansion plans in 2024.